cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 ## Setting up and downloading the tool

+As of January 2020, the sun has set on [Python 2.X](https://www.python.org/doc/sunset-python-2/).
+If you are still using Python 2.X, we encourage you to use Python 3.6 and above, but here is the [last version of the code](https://github.com/cBioPortal/oncotree/blob/a9fac02d21b66b2ea1097a0a5b00e1369cfc2b7a/scripts/oncotree_to_oncotree.py) to work with Python 2.X.
+In the future, only Python 3.X versions of this tool will be supported.

 Click here to download the script: <span class="text-primary" style="font-size:1.5em; font-weight:bold;">[oncotree_to_oncotree.py <span class="text-primary oi oi-data-transfer-download"></span>](http://oncotree.mskcc.org/downloads/oncotree_to_oncotree.py)</span>

 ## Running the tool